tawanda-profuse/email-archiver/README.md

 ## Deployment

-The backend can be deployed with Google Cloud Run.
+The backend can be deployed with Google Cloud Run and setting up a [Dockerfile](/Dockerfile) similar to the one in this repository.
 The public endpoint provided by the Google Cloud Runner can be used together with the Google Cloud Scheduler API or Google Push Notifications.

 ## Key Criteria